Description of symbols

 \(\Gradn_{\offProv{e2c}}\)

 This symbol is used to indicate the difference (horizontal gradient) between two points.
-The offset provider (\(\offProv{e2c}\)) is read left to right to get the indexes of the source data but the data itself “moves” from right to left (as in the figure).
+The offset provider (\(\offProv{e2c}\)) is read left to right, however the data itself “moves” from right to left (as in the figure).
 In this example source points are the two (orange) cells adjacent to the destination (blue) edge.

 The corresponding code, computing the horizontal gradient in the normal direction of the exner function in this example, is: